 How Off-Grid Solar System Works

-There are basically four main components of on-grid solar power systems, these are: solar panels, charge controllers, inverters, and battery storage.
+There are basically four main components of on grid solar power systems, these are: solar panels, charge controllers, inverters, and battery storage.
 Solar panels are typically mounted on rooftops or open spaces, capturing sunlight and then converting it into direct current or DC electricity.
 The charge controller then regulates the voltage and current from the panels to prevent the batteries from overcharging.
 The inverter would convert the DC electricity to alternating current or AC, to make it compatible with household appliances.
-Battery storage is a vital component of off-grid solar systems, because they store excess energy that was harnessed from the sun.
+Battery storage is a vital component of off grid and on grid solar systems, because they store excess energy that was harnessed from the sun.
 This stored energy is used during periods when sunlight is low, ensuring a continuous power supply.

 How On-Grid Solar System Works